Vinconscient/cmdHere/README.md

   6. Now right click the new folder and add a key named "command" (you have to name it like that)

   7. Double right click on "(Default)" and enter the path of the .EXE file in the "value data" input box

+IF YOU HAVE ANY TROUBLE :
+  Contact this email : vinconscientpro@gmail.com